carolinewang01/carolinewang01.github.io/_pages/about.md

 ---

 ------
-I'm currently a Ph.D. student at UT Austin in the Department of Computer Science.
-My current research interests are combining reinforcement learning and imitation learning, and multi-agent reinforcement learning.
+I'm currently a Computer Science Ph.D. student at UT Austin, supervised by Prof. Peter Stone.
+My research interests are decentralized cooperative multi-agent reinforcement learning, and leveraging demonstration knowledge to improve sample efficiency of reinforcement learning.

-Previously, I was an undergraduate student at Duke University, where I researched interpretable machine learning for criminal recidivism with Dr. Cynthia Rudin in the Prediction Analysis Lab.
-I also worked on applying machine learning methods from computer vision and natural language processing to real-world problems.
+I received a B.S. in Mathematics and Computer Science from Duke University, where I researched interpretable machine learning methods for criminal recidivism prediction with Prof. Cynthia Rudin.
+We also analyzed the COMPAS recidivism prediction algorithm, showing that a nonlinear dependence on age was an alternative explanation for the previously observed racial bias of COMPAS.
+My work was recognized with a Goldwater Scholarship, a national-level undergraduate research award.